TheCandidStartup/TheCandidStartup.github.io/_drafts/typescript-semantic-versioning.md

 * If API contract changes, review against rules to see if should be considered breaking.
 If in doubt make it a major release.
 * If TypeScript compiler changes - review release notes for potential issues, check if build with new compiler changes API contract, build CI includes component level testing consuming built packages.
 Ideally would run these using previous version of compiler as well
 * [Testing Types](https://vitest.dev/guide/testing-types.html) in Vitest
+* If client uses TypeScript compiler outside the tested range, it may work, or they may encounter typing errors.
+* Packages are supplied as bundled JS + `.d.ts` typings.
+Much smaller surface area in amount of code and number of TypeScript features it relies on.

 # Strictness